junedr375/RJS_Flutter_App/README.md

 App Details And Tool & Packages:

-⭐ Flutter
+⭐ Flutter <br>
-⭐ Http package for Fetching Data
+⭐ Http package for Fetching Data <br>
-⭐ Hive for saving Data locally
+⭐ Hive for saving Data locally <br>
-⭐ Provider for State Management
+⭐ Provider for State Management <br>
-⭐ For UI I have used Google Fonts, Stack, Hero Widget, Custom Clipper for modern look.
+⭐ For UI I have used Google Fonts, Stack, Hero Widget, Custom Clipper for modern look. <br>

 Here are some short-Clips of the app